famedly/synapse-token-authenticator/README.md

 ### Path
 A path is either a string or a list of strings.
 A path is used to get a value inside a nested dictionary/object.

+### PathList
+A path is either a string, a list of strings or a list of a list of strings.
+A pathlist is used to get a value inside a nested dictionary/object.
+If it's a string or a list of string it will behave just like a Path.
+If it's a list of lists it will handle every list as a Path and return the value gotten by the first Path that gets a not `None` value.
+For example, given the PathList `[["a", "b"], ["c", "d"]]` and the dictionary `{"a":{"e": 1}, "c":{"d":2}}`, the PathList will get the value 2.

 #### Examples
 - `'foo'` is an existing path in `{'foo': 3}`, resulting in value `3`